-SECTION 27.
+SECTION 28.
 SAVINGS CLAUSE.

-- (a) Except as otherwise provided in this section, this [act] applies to any transaction, certificate of title, or record involving a vessel, even if the transaction, certificate of title, or record was entered into or created before the [effective date of this act]. - (b) With respect to a vessel, a transaction, certificate of title, or record that was validly entered into or created before [the effective date of this act] and would be subject to this [act] if it had been entered into or created on or after [the effective date of this act], and the rights, duties, and interests flowing from the transaction, certificate of title, or record, remain valid on and after the [effective date of this act]. - (c) this [act] does not affect an action or proceeding commenced before [the effective date of this act]. - (d) Except as otherwise provided in subsection (e), a security interest that is enforceable immediately before [the effective date of this act] and would have priority over the rights of a person that becomes a lien creditor at that time is a perfected security interest under this [act]. - (e) A security interest perfected immediately before [the effective date of this act] remains perfected for the earlier of: - (1) the time perfection would have ceased under the law under which the security interest was perfected; or - (2) three years after the [effective date of this act]. - (f) This [act] does not affect the priority of a security interest in a vessel if immediately before [the effective date of this act] the security interest is enforceable and perfected, and that priority is established.
+- (a) The rights, duties, and interests flowing from a transaction, certificate of title, or record relating to a vessel which was validly entered into or created before [the effective date of this [act]] and would be subject to this [act] if it had been entered into or created on or after [the effective date of this [act]], remain valid on and after [the effective date of this [act]]. - (b) This [act] does not affect an action or proceeding commenced before [the effective date of this [act]]. - (c) Except as otherwise provided in subsection (d), a security interest that is enforceable immediately before [the effective date of this [act]] and would have priority over the rights of a person that becomes a lien creditor at that time is a perfected security interest under this [act].

+- (d) A security interest perfected immediately before [the effective date of this [act]] remains perfected until the earlier of: - (1) the time perfection would have ceased under the law under which the security interest was perfected; or - (2) three years after [the effective date of this [act]]. - (e) This [act] does not affect the priority of a security interest in a vessel if immediately before [the effective date of this [act]] the security interest is enforceable and perfected, and that priority is established.